Apache Kafka, Real-time Processing, Financial Services, Fraud Detection, Event-Driven Architecture

 Data Sinks: Processed events flow to databases, data warehouses, notification systems, and other downstream consumers.

 Schema Management: Financial data requires strict schema governance to ensure compatibility and prevent data quality issues.
-Tools like Confluent Schema Registry enforce schema validation and evolution rules.
+Schema Registry enforces schema validation and evolution rules, ensuring backward and forward compatibility as data structures evolve.
+For detailed coverage of schema management patterns, see Schema Registry and Schema Management.

 Compliance and Regulatory Considerations